 So will the Samsung Galaxy A10 be able to leave its mark in such a crowded smartphone market?
-Here is our real life review of the phone to know everything you need.
+Here is our real-life review of the phone to know everything you need.

-Our review unit was Red and it is the kind of color that makes a statement as soon as you hold it in your hand.
-It’s bright and vibrant but if you prefer more subtle colors, you can opt from the black and blue color options too.
+Our review unit was Red, and it is the kind of color that makes a statement as soon as you hold it in your hand.
+It’s bright and vibrant, but if you prefer more subtle colors, you can opt from the black and blue color options too.

 The phone is entirely made out of plastic and has a glossy finish.
-It’s a unibody design so the back also extends to the sides of the phone, replacing the frame.
+It’s a unibody design, so the back also extends to the sides of the phone, replacing the frame.
 Not only is it bright and bold in looks, but also comfortable and handy.

-On the back, a single camera set up along with an LED flash rests on the top left corner while at the bottom left you can find a tiny opening for speaker.
+On the back, a single camera set up along with an LED flash rests on the top left corner while at the bottom left, you can find a tiny opening for the speaker.
 We didn’t like the speaker placement on the Galaxy A10 because if you play something on your phone while placing it on a flat surface, the sound muffles down.

 On the right-hand side, you get the volume rocker and the power key.
 The high placement of the volume key forces you to stretch your thumb to reach out for it.
 The power key, however, is rightly placed and doesn’t pose any such problems.